Nnaemeka13/Hotel-Price-with-Regression/README.md

 # Hotel Prices-with-Regression
-Project completed with regression model which is classified under supervised machine learning.
+A hotel price data was analysed with regression model was performed on this, which was used to check the latest price prediction.